aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsx-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to DOTX?</h2>

+The Portable Presentation Format (PPSX) is a file format used to store Microsoft PowerPoint presentations.
+It is a compressed version of the PowerPoint Open XML Presentation format (PPTX).
+The DOTX file format is a template file format used by Microsoft Word.
+It is a compressed version of the Word Open XML Document format (DOCX).
+Converting PPSX to DOTX allows users to use the presentation as a template for creating new documents in Microsoft Word.

+<h2>How Aspose.Total helps for PPSX to DOTX Conversion?</h2>
-For a Python developer, who is trying to add a PPSX to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from PPSX to DOTX.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSX file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOTX format.

+Aspose.Slides for Python via .NET API is a powerful tool for creating, reading, editing and converting presentations.
+It supports a wide range of presentation formats including PPT, PPTX, PPS, PPSX, POT, POTX, ODP, OTP, ODPX, OTPX, PPTM, PPSM, POTM, PPTX, PPSX, POTX, ODPX, OTPX, PPTM, PPSM, POTM, PPS, PPT, POT, ODP, OTP, etc. It also supports various features such as creating, modifying, and converting presentations, adding text, shapes, images, audio, video, etc.

+Aspose.Words for Python via .NET API is a powerful tool for creating, reading, editing and converting documents.
+It supports a wide range of document formats including DOC, DOCX, DOT, DOTX, RTF, HTML, ODT, OTT, TXT, PDF, etc. It also supports various features such as creating, modifying, and converting documents, adding text, shapes, images, audio, video, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPSX to DOTX.
+It is a full package of various APIs dealing different formats and provides a comprehensive solution for developers to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}